Limited Clients. Proven Results.

 30 MPH or more over the posted speed limit, a conviction will result in 4 points on your driving record.

-Contact a Speeding Ticket Defense Lawyer in South Amherst today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Attorney in South Amherst today to discuss the possible penalties associated with your speeding ticket.

 Beware of Increased Speeding Ticket Penalties

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example: